 Guide to Power of Attorney Attestation from UK to Use in UAE

-Step by Step Legalization Process:
+Standard Legalization Process:

-- Apostille by Foreign and Commonwealth Office (FCO) – This is the part of the legalization process where it confirms the signature of the UK official who conducted the certification.
+- Attestation by Foreign and Commonwealth Office (FCO) – This is the part of the legalization process where it confirms the signature of the UK official who conducted the certification.
 It confirms the authenticity of the signature, seal, or stamp on the attached UK public document.
 Authentication Certificate will be attached.

 - Attestation by the Ministry of Foreign Affairs (MOFA) UAE – As the last and final step, this is where the document is fully & completely verified.
 Another UAE official sticker will be placed.
 Once done POA is ready & legal to use, unless the following step is applicable.